miabbott/r4e-microshift-demo/README.md

 ## Build the custom Microshift container image

+:warning: I haven't tested if embedding the entitlement stuff works during a build, but theoretically it should :crossed_fingers:

 Now we can use the newly pushed RHEL for Edge container image as a base layer for our customized Microshift image.

 It is expected that you have populated the local `etc` directory with the following: